How to Find & Hire a Web Designer

 Technical Expertise

-While you are checking out the sites, pay attention, too, to technical details:
+While you are checking out their portfolio, pay attention, too, to technical details:

 • No spelling errors, broken links, broken forms or missing graphics